flype44/VControl/README.md

 (C) Copyright 2016-2020 APOLLO-Team

-The purpose of VControl is to bring to the enduser some control on your Vampire Board.
+The purpose of VControl is to bring to the enduser some control over the Vampire boards.

 # Compilation